AKtomik/JustAConsoleFight/README.md

 - RUN THE PROJECT.

 1. Download the project.
+2. Downlaod Windows Forms
-2. Open JeuDeCombat.sln.
+3. Open JeuDeCombat.sln.
-3. Run.
+4. Run.

 - HOW TO PLAY AS A PLAYER.